Rexabit/Outward-Sideloader/README.md

     "HeatProtection": 0.0
 }
 ```
+Note: Armor uses the "ArmorVisualPrefabName" for the SkinnedMeshRenderer version of the armor, when it is equipped.

 Aside from the same properties we have from the base item template, we also have some new settings: